learnlinux/tuxlab-ssh-proxy/README.md

 # tuxlab-reverse-proxy

-TuxLab Reverse Proxy is a docker image, containing a combination reverse proxy and WebSocket SSH Tunnel server, running on RedBird and Wetty.
+TuxLab Reverse Proxy is a docker image, containing a combination reverse proxy and WebSocket SSH Tunnel server, running on Redrouter and Term.JS.